Ruthik27/Virtual_environments/basics_virtualenv.md

-pip install virtualenv
+>pip install virtualenv
+>>this would install a virtual env

-cd Documents
+>cd Documents
+>>changing dir to where you want your virtual env

-mkdir Environments
+>mkdir Environments
+>>creating a new dir insdie which we would create virtual env

-cd Environments
+>cd Environments

-ls
+>> inside the working dir

+>ls
+>> listing the dir files

-virtualenv proect01_env
+>virtualenv proect01_env
+>>creating a virtual env with name proect01_env

-source proect01_env/bin/activate
+>source proect01_env/bin/activate
+>>to activate the virtual env

+>deactivate
-deactivate
+>>to deactivate the virtual env

-pip list
+>pip list
+>>lisiting all the pip installed in the virtual env

-which python
+>which python
+>> python path which is used

-which pip
+>which pip
+>> pip path which is used

-python --version
+>python --version
+>> tells abt the python version

-pip install numpy
+>pip install numpy
+>
-pip install pandas
+>pip install pandas
+>>installing python modules

-pip freeze --local > requirements.txt
+>pip freeze --local > requirements.txt
-ls
+>>willl freeze the virtual env and will save the versions of modules installe in env in .txt file

+>ls
+>
-cat requirements.txt
+>cat requirements.txt
+>>will show the versions saved in the virtual env

-rm -rf proect01_env
+>rm -rf proect01_env
+>> will remove the virtual env from dir

 ><h2>
 >1.
 Virtual envs are meant to be for your dependencies and packages and things like tht, but they are not for your project files.